-At the beginning of each heating season, and to comply with the Lennox Limited Warranty, your system should be checked as follows:
+At the beginning of each heating season, and to comply with the Lennox Limited Warranty, your system should be checked by a licensed professional technician (or equivalent) as follows:

-- 1 Check wiring for loose connections, voltage at indoor unit and amperage of indoor motor. - 2 Check the condition of the belt and shaft bearings if applicable. - 3 Inspect all gas pipe and connections for leaks. - 4 Check the cleanliness of filters and change if necessary (monthly). - 5 Check the condition and cleanliness of burners and heat exchanger and clean if necessary. - 6 Check the cleanliness of blower assembly and clean the housing, blower wheel and blower motor if necessary. - 7 Inspect the combustion air inducer and clean if necessary. - 8 Evaluate the heat exchanger integrity by inspecting the heat exchanger per the AHRI heat exchanger inspection procedure.
-This procedure can be viewed at www.ahrinet.org
+- 1 Check wiring for loose connections, voltage at indoor unit and amperage of indoor motor. - 2 Check the condition of the belt and shaft bearings if applicable. - 3 Inspect all gas pipe and connections for leaks. - 4 Check the cleanliness of filters and change if necessary (monthly). - 5 Check the condition and cleanliness of burners and heat exchanger and clean if necessary. - 6 Check the cleanliness of blower assembly and clean the housing, blower wheel and blower motor if necessary.
+The blower motors are prelubricated for extended bearing life.
+No further lubrication is needed. - 7 Inspect the combustion air inducer and clean if necessary. - 8 Evaluate the heat exchanger integrity by inspecting the heat exchanger per the AHRI heat exchanger inspection procedure.
+This procedure can be viewed at www.ahrinet.org.